 According to the Adventure Travel Trade Association based in Seattle, there are three main ingredients that make for an adventure trip: the need for physical exertion, the opening of cultural interaction, and the encounter with nature.

 That gives a huge range of possibilities.
-The physical element could be walking, biking, kayaking, or climbing; the cultural experience could take be anywhere in the world, including your own country; the encounter with nature could be with mountains, rivers, forests, glaciers, or oceans.
+The physical element could be walking, biking, kayaking, climbing, or zip line with great views; the cultural experience could take be anywhere in the world, including your own country; the encounter with nature could be with mountains, rivers, forests, glaciers, or oceans.
 There are enough adventure vacations to keep you going for the rest of your life.

 Advantages of Adventure Travel